 Establish a set of criteria to guide you in building the list of schools to which you’ll apply.
 Your criteria can include factors such as the size of the student body, faculty-to-student ratio, total annual expenses, core curriculum, majors, degrees granted, geographic location, the nature of the local community, campus setting, campus amenities, work-study programs, and any other factors that you may consider important.
 By the end of junior year, you’ll narrow the list down to a predetermined number of schools.
 You should plan to visit as many of them as possible over the next year.

-You’ll be taking the SAT or the ACT and you’ll probably be taking AP exams.
+You’ll be taking the SAT, or the ACT and you’ll probably be taking AP exams.
 Register and mark the dates.
-Juniors should take the SAT or ACT the in spring so you can take them again in the fall of their senior year if you need to improve your scores.
+Juniors should take the SAT or ACT in Spring so you can take them again in the Fall of senior year if you need to improve your scores.
 Don’t take them too early to “get it over with.”